Dublin Bus: 24-hour services

 In 2014, Dublin Bus began looking to expand their Nitelink network and also introduce a new dedicated all-night service in the city.
 By late 2016, Dublin Bus 'Media and Communications Officer' Jennifer O'Brien stated that the company was looking at the possibility of introducing a 24-hour bus service in Dublin from 2017 in conjunction with the National Transport Authority on a phased basis.
 That same year, Dublin City Councillor Ciarán Cuffe (who also chaired the council's transport committee) said Dublin needed to look at extending the public-transport service at night noting that the last regular bus left the city at around 11:30pm each weeknight and the last Luas at around half past twelve, or midnight on Sundays.

-In December 2019, the first of Dublin's 24-hour services were eventually rolled out.
-As of June 2025, the company operates twelve such routes (which run 24 hours per day, 7 days per week), consisting of routes 15, 39a, 41, C1, C2, C5, C6, N4, G1, G2, E1 and E2.
+In December 2019, the first of Dublin's 24-hour bus services were eventually rolled out.
+As of February 2026, the company operates fifteen such routes (which run 24-hours per day, 7 days per week), consisting of routes 15, 39a, 41, C1, C2, C3/5, C4/6, N4, G1, G2, E1, E2, F1, F2, and 80.

 Speaking of the 24/7 buses, Dublin Bus have noted that "They are some of our busiest routes, showing the clear appetite for all day and all-night bus services in Dublin."
 It has been noted, however, that the service frequency on some of the 24-hour routes at night is insufficient, leading to buses to become filled to capacity.
-The failure of scheduled buses showing up at night has also been flagged as an issue.
+The failure of some scheduled buses showing up at night has also been flagged as an issue.